 - Any other contacts or email addresses that have been assigned to other rows in the sheet.

 - If you're a part of a Business or Enterprise account, other people that are in the account.
-(More information on User Management is available here.)
+Learn more about User Management.

 If you start typing a name or email address and aren't seeing the contact list autosuggest, then your contact list doesn't include a contact matching what you've typed.
 To add them to your Contact List column, click the dropdown arrow in the cell then select Add New to add the contact name and email address to your list and assign them to the row.
 You can also edit the column properties to add them to the preferred contact values.